garrandall/popular-music-data/tracks/she-s-gone-daryl-hall-john-oates.md

 Sorry Charlie for the imposition
 I think I've got it, got the strength to carry on
 I need a drink and a quick decision
-Now it's up to me, ooh what will be
+Now it's up to me, oh what will be
 She's gone, oh I, oh I'd
 Better learn how to face it
 She's gone, oh I, oh I'd